-Wellllll….that may be true on the face of it, but it’s a little more complicated.
+Wellllll…that may be true on the face of it, but it’s a little more complicated.

-The most common example of a traditional life insurance policy is cut and dried.
+The most common example of a traditional life insurance policy is cut and dry.
 A husband and wife purchase policies to protect the family if one or the other should die suddenly.
 Simply put, if your spouse is the beneficiary of the death benefits the money will be passed on tax free!

 Whoot!
 This perk makes the gift of life insurance so much more valuable.

-….hmmmmm.
-Makes you think doesn’t it?
+…hmmmmm.
+Makes you think, doesn’t it?

 One of the benefits of owning life insurance is the ability to generate a large sum of money payable to your heirs in the event of your death.
 An even greater advantage is the federal income-tax free benefit that life insurance proceeds receive when they are paid to your beneficiary.
 However, although the proceeds are income-tax free, they may still be included as part of your taxable estate for estate tax purposes.
 Investopedia, How to Avoid Taxation on Life Insurance Proceeds

-You May Have to Consider State and Federal Estate Taxes
+Consider State and Federal Estate Taxes

 The good news is tax issues won’t affect the majority of beneficiaries.
 Essentially, all life insurance proceeds paid out are non-taxable.